Text-Mining/python-demo/README.md

 ## Installation
-This demo use Python 2.7.
+This demo use Python 2.7 or 3.6.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [requests](https://pypi.org/project/requests/) and [json](https://docs.python.org/2/library/json.html) packages (if not already installed).

 ```bash
 pip install requests